 The CareCredit Credit Card helps individuals pay for healthcare expenses that aren’t covered by insurance.
 These cards differ from normal credit cards in terms of available financing options and how long you have to pay off the expenses.
 CareCredit Credit Card offers several financing options to cover costly medical expenses that may take longer to pay off than normal credit card purchases.
 For purchases of $200 or more, you can receive a 0% APR period of 6, 12, 18 or 24 months.
 But that's deferred interest, not true 0% interest; if you fail to make minimum monthly payments along the way, or you don’t pay off your full balance by the end of the 0% period, interest will be charged from the original purchase date.

-If trips to the vet are not your main concern, the best pet credit card with bad credit, which you can also use anywhere.
+Yes, you can get a pet credit card with bad credit, which you can also use anywhere.
 The Capital One Quicksilver Secured Cash Rewards Credit Card is one such example.
 This card gives 5% cash back on hotel and rental cars booked through Capital One Travel, as well as 1.5% cash back on all purchases (2% on gas and dining at restaurants).
-Discover doubles the rewards you earn year one, too.
+Discover it® Secured Credit Card doubles the rewards you earn year one, too.
 That can help you save a lot on pet supplies.
 You will have to put up at least $200 for a security deposit, and your deposit amount will become your credit limit.
-But there’s no annual fee.… read full answer
+But there’s a $0 annual fee.… read full answer